Living Out Loud: Exploring the Depth of Non-Binary Joy

 Tricia Hersey, Rest Is Resistance: A Manifesto.

-Before I had the language for “non-binary,” I tried on different versions of myself, hoping one would stick.
-For a while, I called myself a gay man, not because it fit, but because it was close enough and felt safer.
-Queer joy, in those days, came in tiny bursts.
-Wearing makeup at night.
-Dancing without apology.
-Feeling desire without shame.
+For years, before I had the language for "non-binary," I tried on different versions of myself, hoping one would stick.
+I lived as a gay man, not because it was an exact fit, but because it felt "close enough" and safer.
+In those days, my joy came in small, whispered bursts, wearing makeup at night or dancing without apology.

-Queer joy, to me, is the freedom to feel fully human.
-It’s not about being palatable.
-It’s about being real.
+To me, non-binary joy is the freedom to be fully human.
+It’s not about being palatable or performing for others; it’s about the radical act of being real.

 “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”